Lieutenant Colonel Donald J. Fyffe

 Recruiting Officer, Detachment 085

-Major Maxine Lucas is an Assistant Adjunct Professor of Aerospace Studies in the Department of Military Affairs and the Detachment’s Recruiting Officer.
+Captain Samantha Van Vynck is an Educator for the University of California, Berkeley’s Department of Military Affairs and the Detachment’s Recruiting Officer.
 She leads initiatives to recruit in-college, high school, and enlisted members in the geographic area, and is also responsible for the development, management, and execution of the detachment’s recruiting efforts, logistics, and funding.